 From the perspectives of colonial and evangelical history South America has been almost as ecclesiastic as Spain.
-However, recent events in the region have shown that there is much dissent converging on such issues as international capitalism, allegations of political corruption, charges of abuses of power in the Roman Catholic Church, Protestant missionaries.
-Marxism. and liberation theology.
-This climate in areas of South America is almost identical to that of Spain when cursillo was begun.
-Consequently, cursillo was introduced into the region as one theology of reconciliation to defuse the tide of disenchantment with the church and defection from it (Cleary 1985: Pena 1995).
+However, recent events in the region have shown that there is much dissent converging on such issues as international capitalism, allegations of political corruption, charge of abuses of power in the Roman Catholic Church.
+Protestant missionaries.
+Marxism, and liberation theology.
+This climate in areas of South America is almost identical to that of Spain when cursillo began.
+Consequently, cursillo was introduced into the region as one theology of reconciliation to defuse the tide of disenchantment with the church and defection from it (Cleary 1985; Pena 1995).

 Whether or not cursillo is an effective tool against liberation theology is a matter of conjecture.
-Liberation theology is directed toward the vulnerable masses in the area who represent a political-economic minority and who are racked from maltreatment, corruption, and exploitation at the hands of those who represent a political and economic majority.
+Liberation theology is directed toward the vulnerable masses in the areas that represent a political-economic minority and are racked from maltreatment, corruption, and exploitation at the hands of those who represent a political and economic majority.
 Cursillo, on the other hand, is directed toward the categories and social classes of people who are more privileged (Cleary 1985; Marcoux 1982), who support the church, and who use such influence or power they have to promote Roman Catholicism against the populist beliefs of liberation theology.
 The conflict there has yet to be settled.

-The diffusion of cursillo into the U.S. shows that it has been adopted in many dioceses and synods of the Episcopal, Lutheran, and United Methodist churches as an element of instructional technology for several plausible reasons.
-First, because these religious chapters are also sacramental the composition and contents of the original cursillo are easily translated into the liturgies, rubrics, and rites of the borrowers.
-Second, the popularity of cursillo in the Roman Catholic community may have prompted leaders in the other denominations to join the bandwagon and vie for their fair market shares of new members in petitive environment (lannaccone, Olark 1995).
+The diffusion of cursillo into the U.S. shows that it has been adopted in many dioceses and synods of the Episcopal, Lutheran, and United Methodist churches as an element of instructional technology for several plausible First. reasons. because these religious chapters are also sacramental the composition and contents of the original cursillo are easily translated into the liturgies, rubrics, and rites of the borrowers.
+Second, the popularity of cursillo in the Roman Catholic community may have prompted leaders in the other denominations to join the bandwagon and vie for their fair market shares of new members in a competitive environment (lannaccone, Olson and Stark 1995).

-certainly the social climate of Spain in 1940s is not present in the U.S. today, the era should not be considered as a stimulus for the growth of cursillo outoman Catholicism.
-Yet, because asthreats to Christianity still exist there is al need to retain standardized and al curricula of religious education, to t and preserve the promises of deliveractively reconstitute membership rolls, erve the religion, and to reintroduce rs to the religion and to the churches nich they had strayed.
+Certainly the social climate of Spain in the late 1940s is not present in the U.S. today, just as the era should not be considered as a viable stimulus for the growth of cursillo outside Roman Catholicism.
+Yet because assorted threats to Christianity still exist, there is continual need to retain standardized and essential curricula of religious education, to present and preserve the promises of deliverance, to actively reconstitute membership rolls, to preserve the religion, and to re-introduce defectors to the reliaion and to the churches from which they had strayed.

-he means by which the goals are paret are built into the configuration of a weekend retreat.
-As the retreat pros the novices or candidates are offered of fifteen rollos or religious talks which en by members of the laity and the who direct the weekend.
-Each rollo is 1 and sequentially presented to facili-: candidates' epiphanies or paradigm)'Sullivan 1989).
-The first rollo, entitled asks all players to reflect upon the s they have led and upon the various "ologies," and work/academic endeavhich they have given allegiance or have edicated.
-An intimated message or call alk is to create cognitive dissonance per 1957) in the minds of the candiithout attacking any particular lifestyle f system.
-The candidate is allowed to truct a personal doctrine or way of life. ne seeds for dissonance have been ne remaining rollos, group discussions, rship services allow the candidate to r cognitive consonance (Festinger ith a religious theme by way of reconwith God and with the person's detional affiliation.
+The means by which the goals are partially met are built into the configuration of a cursillo weekend retreat.
+As the retreat progresses, the novices or candidates are offered a series of fifteen rollos or religious talks that are given by members of the laity and the clergy who direct the weekend.
+Each rollo is scripted and sequentially presented to facilitate the candidates' epiphanies or paradigm shifts (O'Sullivan 1989).
+The first rollo, entitled "Ideal," asks all players to reflect upon the lifestyles they have led and upon the "isms", "ologies", and work/academic endeavors to which they have given allegiance or have been dedicated.
+An intimated message or call in the talk is to create cognitive dissonance (Festinger 1957) in the minds of the candidates without attacking any particular lifestyle or belief system.
+The candidate is allowed to deconstruct a personal doctrine or way of life.
+Once the seeds for dissonance have been sown, the remaining rollos, group discussions, and worship services allow candidates to discover coanitive consonance (Festinger 1957) with a religious theme by way of reconciliation with God and with the person's denominational affiliation.